marutypes/bottle-dungeon/README.md

 # BottleDungeon

+A service for running tabletop RPGs with friends :)

+## Starting the server

-To start your Phoenix server:
+To start Phoenix:

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.setup`